 Should you dive in the sea or the cenotes while in Playa Del Carmen?

-However, you will need diving experience to dive in the cenotes.
+You will need diving experience to dive in the cenotes.
 Without a certificate and some prior experience, you will only be able to snorkel.
 Cenotes are flooded caves and underground rivers.
 Therefore diving in them is more like cave diving which generally needs a specialist certificate.
 As many of the cenotes have open and closed areas, it is possible for divers without this specialist certificate to dive.
 But you do need to hold at least an open water certificate and be experienced and comfortable under the water.
+I have been diving in Cenotes with both Koox in Tulum and MEDIVE in Playa del Carmen and highly recommend both.
+If you prefer to go snorkeling in Cenotes and are looking for the best cenote near Playa del Carmen check this out.

 Love diving?
 Have you ever considered doing a Liveaboard?
 I’m seriously thinking about it after reading this guide to the best Liveaboards.
 Although I’m not sure how my seasickness will be haha.